abhay2799/Block-Burst-Puzzle-game/README.md

 # Block Blast!

-A fully interactive Block Blast puzzle game clone built with Phaser 4 and procedural sound effects.
+A fully interactive Block Burst puzzle game built with Phaser 4 and procedural sound effects.

 ## How to Play